dottjt/juliusv6/README.md

 // util that lists all the categories being used.

 // TODO Maybe it makes sense to actually

+// TODO I stupidly omitted the actual content files for V2 of the website.
+I will need to upload them to the repository, assuming I can even find them.
+We shall see.
+YUS.
+// TODO Need to figure out the build for julius v4 website.